Demand estimation without outside good shares: Identification without knowledge of outside-good shares

 \subsection{Numerical illustration}

-This section presents the results of a numerical illustration in which we compute identified sets for model parameters, unobserved demand shocks, and elasticities in a differentiated-products demand model with partial identification of the outside-good share.
+This section presents a numerical illustration of the identified sets for the structural parameters and other quantities of interest in the BLP model when the outside-good share is partially identified.

-We consider the following simple data-generating process.
-Markets have three products: $J=2$ inside goods and the outside good.
-Assume that there is a single discrete instrument

-The instrument shifts demand for products and affects the prices of inside goods.
-Prices of the inside goods are generated according to
+The data-generating process is a simplified version of the simulation design in \citet[Section 8.3]{gandhi/lu/shi:2023} (henceforth GLS).
+In particular, we consider markets with $J=2$ inside goods and an outside good.
+Assume that there is a vector of continuous instruments $z = (z_{j})_{j=1}^{J}$, with $z_{j} \sim U([0,2])$.
+The instrument shifts demand for products and affects the prices of the inside goods.
+Following the setup in GLS, prices of the inside goods are generated according to

-For each $j=1,2$, the function $g_j$ is strictly increasing, and so prices are expected to increase with the value of the instrument.
-For concreteness, we set $g_1(z)=z$ and $g_2(z)=\ln z$.